Dayne-Valourite/form-builder/README.md

     }

     /**
-     * Optional: Define yopur base infolist schema fields
+     * Optional: Define your base infolist schema fields
      * If omitted. these will be auto-generated from `$fillable` and `$casts` */ public static function customInfolistFields(): array